sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1200 - constant.md

 title: "Constant"
 hidden: false
 ---
-Adds a key/value pair to an extraction, where the value is a constant that's not necessarily present in the PDF.
-This lets you include information, such as vendor or form names, that may be lacking from the PDF.
-For example, imagine a vendor solely issues 6-month policy quotes, so they never state the policy duration in the PDF.
+Adds a key/value pair to an extraction, where the value is a constant that's not necessarily present in the document.
+This lets you include information, such as vendor or form names, that may be lacking from the document.
+For example, imagine a vendor solely issues 6-month policy quotes, so they never state the policy duration in the document.
 Use the Constant method to add `policy_duration_months: 6`.

 Parameters
 ====